shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab03_Agent_Collab.md

 ## Exercise 1: Enable the necessary collaboration features in your environment

-Before your agents can begin collaborating subject matter experts at your organization, you will need to ensure that you have enabled the necessary features in your environment.
+Before your agents can begin collaborating with subject matter experts at your organization, you will need to ensure that you have enabled the necessary features in your environment.